Jakobstad: History

 The town was founded in 1652 by Ebba Brahe, the widow of the military commander Jacob De la Gardie, and was granted city privileges by Queen Christina of Sweden.
 The town was founded at the old harbour of the parish Pedersöre.
 Pedersöre remains an independent municipality neighbouring Jakobstad.

-The city grew slowly at first, with the authorities scarcely promoting any growth.
+The town grew slowly at first, with the authorities scarcely promoting any growth.
 In 1680 the inhabitants were ordered to relocate to the cities of Kokkola, Oulu and Nykarleby, but the order was rescinded.
 Wars also contributed to the slow growth, and the city was invaded by Russian troops twice during the Greater Wrath, and large parts of the town were burnt to the ground.
 A majority of the inhabitants fled the city.
 While those with means moved across the sea to the Swedish side, others took shelter in the forest or in the archipelago.
 Many were captured or killed.
 During the 1720s, some of the previous inhabitants returned, while newcomers also added to the population.
 The subsequent decades were finally marked by a period of growth, and the current church was built in 1731.

 The economic foundation was laid in the mid 18th century, with tar manufacturing and tobacco packaging at its centre.
 Trade started to develop rapidly in Jakobstad as of 1765, when the cities along the Finnish shore of the Gulf of Bothnia were granted privileges by the Swedish crown to trade directly with foreign countries.
 This also led to shipbuilding becoming a major activity in Jakobstad.
 The first ships to sail with goods to foreign countries were the galeas Jacobstads Wapen and the brig Enigheten.
 Trade and shipbuilding made Jakobstad a wealthy city, and a notable businessman of that time was the merchant and shipbuilder Adolf Lindskog, who also became one of the richest men in Finland.